daquynh2403/skedulo-junior-fe-tech-test/README.md

 I have learned a lot of typescript and reactjs knowledge via this test.

 Unfortunately this test came along with 2 other tests from my classes at school which will be happened this week.
-So I couldn't at more testcase.
+So I couldn't add more testcase.

 Thank you for reading my overview about the test.
 Iam looking forward to your reviews.